Kanerix/Kanerix/README.md

 ## About
 - I am currently a student

-- I mostly work with web applications
+- I mostly work with backend applications

 - I mostly do full stack development

-If you wan't to know more about me, you can find my portfolio at [portfolio.artilun.com](https://portfolio.artilun.com/)
+If you wan't to know more about me, you can find my portfolio at [portfolio.artilun.com](https://portfolio.lerpz.com/)

 ## Tools and Languages
 ![RUST](https://img.shields.io/badge/-Rust-000000?style=for-the-badge&logo=rust)